What is This Foreign Buyer Tax & Why Does it Exist?

-How Much Tax Do You Pay When You Buy A House In Canada?
+How Much Tax Do You Pay When You Buy Homes or Land in Canada?

 In addition to the cost of your mortgage, there are several closing costs and fees you may be responsible for paying.
 In terms of taxes specifically, the following taxes may apply to your purchase:

 - Provincial land transfer tax (also known as a property transfer tax)